raghavsikaria/raghavsikaria.github.io/_posts/2020-07-01-ktm-logistic-regression.markdown

 ## Maximum Likelihood Estimation (MLE) & The Cost Function

-MLE is a statistic phenomenon and is basically a probabilistic framework from estimating the parameters for a model.
-Even I am yet to fully understand and appreciate the underlying math, but for our purpose we can continue like this:
+MLE is a statistical algorithm and is basically a probabilistic framework from estimating the parameters for a model.
+It's vast potential leaves us with alot to appreciate and even more to understand, however, for our purpose we can continue like this:

 ![mle and cost function][mle_cost_function]
 *MLE and our Cost Function - The Cross Entropy*